liyao0123/SoftwareEngineering2021Desk3/Documentation/Sprints&ProjectManagement.md

 **Timeline:** 9/2/2021 - 25/2/2021
 **Task finished:**
-* A serous real-word problem namely protecting endangered animals.
+* A serious real-word problem namely protecting endangered animals.

 * The idea of a playful mini game to help address the problem.